 Student Requirements

-- Consultation with the school counselor to discuss the program requirements, postsecondary goals and career aspirations of the student.
+- Consult with the school counselor to discuss the program requirements, postsecondary goals and career aspirations.

 - Collaborate with the school counselor to create a strategy/action plan within the ILP for meeting program requirements within the academic year in which the student wishes to graduate.

-- Complete an entrance interview with the principal, or designee, to discuss postsecondary goals and career aspirations.
+- Complete an entrance interview with the principal, or designee, focused on how the EGP will positively impact postsecondary goals and career aspirations.

 - Earn ten foundational credits that shall include the academic content standards as provided in 704 KAR 3:303 and 704 KAR Chapter 8.